 What Happens if I Violate Parole in IA?

-If your parole officer has probable cause to believe that you have violated the conditions of parole, they have the authority to arrest you or make a complaint to a magistrate who can issue a warrant for your arrest.
-After your arrest, you will make your initial appearance in front of a judge or magistrate who will:
+If your parole officer has probable cause to believe you violated parole conditions in Iowa, they can arrest you or request a warrant from a magistrate.
+After your arrest, you must appear before a judge or magistrate who will inform you of the violation and explain your rights.

-• Provide written notice of the alleged violation
+• You will receive a written notice of the alleged violation

-• Advise you on your right to an attorney
+• You will be informed of your right to an attorney

 At the end of the hearing, the judge will determine whether there is ample evidence to establish that a violation of the parole was committed.
 If not, you will continue on parole as you were.
 If it is decided that you did violate the parole, however, you could incur a variety of penalties.